 We found evidence for the top-down effects of predators on plot biomass.
 As discussed in review by Mooney et al. (2010) effects of vertebrate predators on plant communities are stronger, whenever predaceous arthropods are abundant and there is a strong intra-guild predation.
 This might be the case here, as we found average 37.7% decrease in biomass without predators against the reported 14%, and intermediate predaceous arthropods are represented by spiders and mantids.
 However, decrease in plant biomass was only marginally significant and that effect was not present in the woody plant community.
 Hart (2002) argued, that the strong pressure of intermediate level predators may dampen the effects of top predators.
 Spiders and mantids, which are a frequent component of predatory birds and bat diets, would increase in abundance in plots protected with exclosures and potentially regulate herbivore populations, which in turn can diminish their effect on plant productivity (Finke & Denno 2005).
 The lack of effects on plant biomass from the focal predators that partially reduce herbivores is not surprising considering that even the complete removal of insect herbivores in the insecticide treatment did not have such effect.
-Another possible explanation is that the high abilities of pioneer trees to compensate for the herbivory damage, as well as higher abundance of species least attractive to herbivores (e.g. M. multiglandulosa, Fig. S4), may cause biomasses of experimental communities not to differ greatly from those in the control plots.
+Another possible explanation is that the high abilities of pioneer trees to compensate for herbivory damage, as well as higher abundance of species least attractive to herbivores (e.g. M. multiglandulosa, Fig. S4), may cause biomasses of experimental communities not to differ greatly from those in the control plots.
 Moreover, Schmitz et al. (2000) argued that top-down effects of predators are more likely to be present in communities where plants have anti-herbivore defences.
 In our experiment, even though some level of variation in herbivore defences can be observed, in general we would not expect them to be strong (Kardol et al 2006, Lasky et al. 2014).
 Decrease in biomass in plots without predators was followed by increase in community evenness.
 Jia et al. (2018) found that similar pattern might be caused by density/frequency dependent feeding of generalist herbivores.
 Tentative exploration of this pattern in our data showed that species most abundant in the control plots were also the ones suffering highest biomass losses in plots, where predators were removed (Supplementary Information, Fig. S2 and S3 [i should make one graph with two regression lines]).
 Higher evenness together with lower number of stems and slight biomass increase in tree communities as a response to the removal of predators could be a result of a change in size structure of herbivores (Singer et al. 2017).
 Change in the size structure can potentially increase evenness in herbivore community (Magurran et al. 2013), which may cascade down also onto their host plants, as larger insects tend to feed on broader range of host plants (Davis et al 2012).
 Large bodied herbivorous insects might also be more exploitative on plants.
 This should, in turn, result in decreased productivity on experimental plots.
 Nonetheless, because of the high energetic efficiency of bigger sized insects, they not necesserily significantly reduce plant biomass or abundance (Schneider et al. 2016).